guidemetothemoon/kristhecodingunicorn/content/english/post/kris_daily_k8s_2.md

 ## #2 - Configure Rolling Update for Deployment

-What\'s a Rolling Update?
-Well, it\'s a very nice way to upgrade an application in Kubernetes where currently active app version is not taken offline until the new version is up and running successfully.
+What's a Rolling Update?
+Well, it's a very nice way to upgrade an application in Kubernetes where currently active app version is not taken offline until the new version is up and running successfully.
 Quite good explanation is provided in official Kubernetes documentation: [Performing a Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/).
-If you\'re using Kubernetes YAML templates for deployment of workloads, you need to be aware of a useful configuration that enables Rolling Update for the Deployment so that the next time an application is upgraded, it will be done with zero downtime!😻
+If you're using Kubernetes YAML templates for deployment of workloads, you need to be aware of a useful configuration that enables Rolling Update for the Deployment so that the next time an application is upgraded, it will be done with zero downtime!😻

-It can be configured by including ```strategy``` section in the Deployment ```spec``` section like it\'s shown below:
+It can be configured by including ```strategy``` section in the Deployment ```spec``` section like it's shown below:

 ``` yaml